 Some webmail providers also offer their own apps for Android and iOS as well as desktop clients for Windows, Mac OS and Linux so that there is no need to use external protocols like IMAP or POP3 to fetch the emails.

-After this excursion into email protocols, here is the review to find the best free email service.
+After this excursion into email protocols, here is the review that explains what is the best free email service and what to look out for when deciding for a new provider.

 Gmail is one of the most popular email providers.
-In 2018 Gmail had 1.5 billion active users.
+In 2018 Gmail had 1.5 billion active users and Gmail still dominated the market in 2024 - though the growth of the Google service has slowed down recently.

 Gmail also has the highest market share according to Litmus Labs.
 This ranking of market share is widely used to prove how successful Gmail is.
 However, the way the ranking works, it is not a valid source for calculating the market share of free email services: Litmus Labs calculates the ranking based on image opening (pixel tracking) by email users.
 On the site itself, it is stated: "Since determining the client in which an email is opened requires images to be displayed, the data for some email clients and mobile devices might be over- or under-represented due to automatic image blocking."